Ghoelian/Portfolio/README.md

 Some projects have .pde files.
 You can only run these from the Processing editor.
 All of the projects I have finished should also have .exe files for Windows, and .jar files for Windows/Linux.

-You can check my project progress on https://julianvos.nl/personal_projects.